EOxServer/eoxserver/docs/sphinx/en/developers/autotest.rst

 The autotest instance provides two test suites, one for the :ref:`Admin interface <ops_admin>` and one for the :ref:`Webclient interface
-<The Webclient Interface>`.
+<webclient>`.
 To open a testsuite with Selenium IDE navigate to
 `File->Open Test Suite...` and open the suite of your choice.

 To start the test run click on the `Play entire test suite` button.